influxdata/influxdb-client-swift/Examples/ParameterizedQuery/README.md

 # ParameterizedQuery

-This is an example how to query with query parameters.
+This is an example how to query with query parameters in InfluxDB Cloud (no support in InfluxDB OSS).
-The Telegraf sends data from [CPU Input Plugin](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/cpu/README.md) into InfluxDB 2.x.

 ## Prerequisites:
-- Docker
 - Cloned examples:
    ```bash
    git clone git@github.com:influxdata/influxdb-client-swift.git